Hugo (footballer, born 1997)

-Hugo Ferreira de Farias (born 29 August 1997), simply known as Hugo, is a Brazilian footballer who plays as a left back for Goiás.
+Hugo Ferreira de Farias (born 29 August 1997), simply known as Hugo, is a Brazilian footballer who plays as a left back for Corinthians.

+Career

-Club career
+Early career

 Hugo was born in Arapiraca, Alagoas, and was a CRB youth graduate.
 In 2018, he joined Jaciobá, and made his senior debut in the year's Campeonato Alagoano Segunda Divisão.

 On 1 May 2019, Hugo joined ABC on loan for two years.
 On 13 November, after just five matches for the club, his loan was cut short.

 In January 2020, Hugo returned to his former side CRB.
 A backup option to Guilherme Romão, he left the club in May 2021.

+Goiás

 On 18 May 2021, Hugo was announced at fellow Série B side Goiás.
 A regular starter, he scored two goals as the club achieved promotion to the Série A.

+Hugo made his top tier debut on 10 April 2022, starting in a 2–0 away loss to Coritiba.
+He scored his first goal in the category on 18 October 2023, netting the opener in a 2–0 home win over São Paulo.

+Corinthians

+On 11 January 2024, Hugo was announced at Corinthians on a three-year deal.